Part Three: protecting your ideas during a pitch for new business

 Idea theft is hard to prevent, but not impossible

 The reality is, under English law it’s actually quite difficult to protect a campaign idea or a creative concept at a pitch stage.
-Relying on legislation such as intellectual property rights, copyright and trademark is very difficult.
+Relying on legislation such as intellectual property rights, copyright and trademarks are very difficult.

 The sad reality is that there are organisations out there that will try to take advantage of this.
 Companies have been known to unethically bring people in for pitches with the sole purpose of getting them to solve a defined problem, before implementing this solution on their own.